Remote Speakers Output Plug-In

 Once you have purchased a license, you will need to send in the site code that the plug-in generates for your workstation (as can be seen in the screenshot to the left) to receive an activation code.
 Send your site code in an email to registration AT emilles DOT dyndns DOT org.
 If you install the Remote Speakers Output Plug-In on more than one machine, you will not be required to purchase more than one license; simply send in all the applicable site codes.

-Additionally, if the evaluation/activation dialog appears again in the future, you will not be required to purchase a new license (unless you are performing a major-version upgrade and you are not licnesed to do so); simply send in the new site code to receive a new activation code.
+If the evaluation/activation dialog appears again in the future, you will not be required to purchase a new license (unless you are performing a major-version upgrade and you are not licnesed to do so).
+Simply send in the new site code to receive a new activation code.
+You may be asked to provide identification such as the name or email on your PayPal account to help find your license in our records.

-2. What configuration options are available for the plug-in and what behavior do they control?
+3. What options are available for the plug-in and what behavior do they control?

 screenshot of configuration dialog

-• Remote speakers – a list of AirPort Express base stations advertising AirTunes on the local subnet.
+• Remote speakers – a list of devices advertising AirPlay support on the local subnet.
 This selects the destination(s) for the audio stream.
-The list updates automatically as base stations join and leave the network.
+If using Bonjour, this list updates automatically as remote speakers come and go.
+Right-click inside the listbox to add or edit static entries.

-• Allow player to control volume of remote speakers – if checked, the player's volume bar (or knob depending on your choice of skin) will influence the playback volume of the AirPort Express.
-If unchecked, the base station will output audio at full volume.
+• Allow player to control volume of remote speakers – if checked, the player's volume bar (or knob depending on your choice of skin) will influence the playback volume of the remote speakers.
+If unchecked, devices will output audio at full volume.

-• Send flush to remote speakers on pause – if checked, the output plug-in will instruct the AirPort Express to flush its playback buffer on pause.
+• Clear playback buffer of remote speakers on pause – if checked, the output plug-in will instruct the remote device to flush its playback buffer when pausing.
 This causes playback to stop more quickly but the data that is flushed is lost.
 If unchceked, no flush message will be sent so playback will take a few seconds to halt but there will not be any clipping of the track.

 4. How can I restrict access to my remote speakers so that not just anyone can stream audio to them?